sscheib/sscheib.github.io/_posts/2023-07-01-highly-customized-kickstart.md

 os_minor = @host.operatingsystem.minor.to_i
 %>

-<% if ((os_minor < 2) && (os_major < 14)) -%>
+<% if ((os_minor < 5) && (os_major > 7)) -%>
 <%# do something #%>
 <% end -%>
 ```

 As you might have guessed, the Templates (and Snippets) in Satellite are written in Ruby, Embedded Ruby (ERB), specifically.
 Usually.
 I say usually, because the `%post` section of the Provisioning Template can be anything, really.
-That all depends on options passed to it.
+That all depends on the options passed to the `%post` section.
 The `%post` section accepts an `--interpreter=` [argument](https://access.redhat.com/documentation/de-de/red_hat_enterprise_linux/8/html/system_design_guide/kickstart-script-file-format-reference_system-design-guide#post-script-section-options_post-script-in-kickstart-file).
-With that, we can make use of BASH (the default) or make use of Python, etc. The great thing about this is that we can still make use of ERB in the `%post` section.
+With that, we can make use of BASH (the default) or make use of Python, etc. as our `interpreter`.
+The great thing about this is that we can still make use of ERB in the `%post` section.
 That is because Satellite *renders* the template *before* transmitting it to the client.
-So every ERB code is evaluated before passing it to the client.
+So ERB code is evaluated before passing it to the client.

 With that we can still use for instance `@host.operatingsystem.major.to_i` in any section of the Kickstart as it will be rendered by Satellite before the client actually uses it.